Ninroxu/osmium-core/README.md

 ### Copyright

 Thanks to Daniel Scalzi aka dscalzi for his core.
-You can find him here: https://github.com/dscalzi/helios-core.
+You can find it here: https://github.com/dscalzi/helios-core.